Updating Horizontal Tidebound

 If only Gehenna existed.
 It’s weird, I miss her.

-He finished ringing up, but he didn’t tell the boys the total.
+He finished ringing up their purchases, but he didn’t tell the boys the total.

 “Hey!
 What are you doing?”
 Danny cried as Jace picked up his wallet from the counter.

 “You’re paying what you owe.
 Not just for today.
-But for some of the other times you’ve stolen things from Walter,” Jace said as he took two twenty dollar bills and put them in the register.
+But for the other times you’ve stolen things from Walter,” Jace said as he took two twenty dollar bills and put them in the register.
+“This isn’t enough, but it’s something.”

 “You can’t do that!”
 Danny whined.